portofcontext/pctx-py-sandbox/README.md

        # Your code here
    ```

-2. **Dependency caching** - Dependencies are installed once per unique set and cached:
+2. **Dependency caching with warm pools** - Dependencies are installed once and reused:
-   - Each unique combination of dependencies creates a persistent VM image
+   - Each unique combination of dependencies creates a cached virtual environment
-   - Subsequent runs with the same dependencies reuse the cached environment
+   - A pool of warm workers is maintained per dependency set for instant execution
+   - Workers are automatically rotated after 100 jobs or 1 hour
    - Cache key is based on the sorted list of dependencies

 3. **Isolation guarantees**: